Marta Arce Payno

-Marta Arce Payno (born 27 July 1977) is a B3 classified Spanish judo competitor who has represented Spain at the 2004, 2008 and 2012 Summer Paralympics where she has won a pair of silver medals and a bronze medal.
+Marta Arce Payno (born 27 July 1977) is a B3 classified Spanish judo competitor who has represented Spain at the 2004, 2008, 2012 and 2024 Summer Paralympics where she has won a pair of silver medals and a pair of bronze medals.

 Personal

 Arce was born in Valladolid with a form of albinism that led to progressive loss of vision to the point where she lost all her sight.
 She speaks four languages, Spanish, English, Italian and Japanese.
 She is a mother, giving birth in 2009.
 Her day job is being a physical therapist working for the Autonomous University of Madrid.
 In November 2013, she participated in a program run by the Programa ADOP Empleo to train Paralympic athletes in developing business communication and entrepreneurship skills.

 Judo

 Arce is a B3 classified judo competitor.
 She started participating in judo after moving to Madrid to attend university.
 Her entrance to the sport was through her brother who was active in it at that time.
 From that point on, she did almost daily training in the sport.